The implant is a soft piece of plastic that's put in under the skin of the arm.

 A clinic visit is needed to ask about any problems with your health and family history

-Some health problems mean that the implant won’t be suitable, but most women can have it.
+Some health problems mean that the implant won’t be suitable, but most people can have it.

 Good to know

-Some women love the implant, and others don't get on with it at all.
+Some people love the implant, and others don't get on with it at all.

-The implant is incredibly convenient and can help period pain and PMT.
+The implant is incredibly convenient and can help period pain and heavy bleeding.

 Periods can change a lot.
-About 6 in 10 of women have periods that are lighter or less frequent, although it can be unpredictable.
-One in five women won’t have any periods at all, and about 1 in 5 will have periods or light bleeding (spotting) that's irregular, heavier or a nuisance.
-Changes in periods won't cause any harm and won't stop women getting pregnant in future.
+Many find their periods become less frequent or lighter.
+One in four people won’t have any periods at all, and about 1 in 5 will have periods or light bleeding (spotting) that's irregular, or have heavier bleeding that becomes a nuisance.
+Changes in periods won't cause any harm and won't stop you getting pregnant in future.

 Seek advice if irregular periods or bleeding are a problem, because there are ways of settling it down.
 The implant is easy to take out if it's not the right choice.